Workflow Guide: 3D Printing Occlusal Guards

 3.8.
 Post-Curing the Printed Occlusal Guard

 The 3D printed occlusal guard must be properly post-cured to the resin manufacturer’s specifications before use.
 This will help to obtain complete stability and the best mechanical properties and accuracy.
-Since this is a very important step, ProCure is preset with all the settings according to resin manufacturer’s specifications regarding time and temperature.
+Since this is a very important step, ProCure is highly recommended, which is preset with all the settings according to resin manufacturer’s specifications regarding time and temperature.

 3.9.
 Support Removal